vlazzarini/opcode_compiler/README.md

 - to `c_module_compile` adding the new opcode
 - to `compilestr` compiling the Csound code that uses this opcode.

-New opcodes are added to the system using the Csound API function
+New C opcodes are added to the system using the Csound API function

 ```
 int csound::AppendOpcode(CSOUND *, const char *opname,